Strawberry Pie is so simple to make. And with fresh strawberries available year round you can have it any time.

 This strawberry pie is something my mom has been making forever and has no idea where she learned to make it.
 It has just always been around.
 But really, when I think about strawberry pie I don’t think about my mom.
 I think about my friend Faith.

 There’s a throwback picture for you!
-That’s me on the right and Faith in the middle (with our friend Kirran on the left) getting ready to head out for our high school prom.
+That’s me on the right and Faith in the middle (with our friend Kirran on the left) getting ready to head out for our high school prom back in 2004.

 This recipe is embarrassingly simple.
-Sure you could slice the strawberries in a fancy way and make your crust from scratch, but why do that when the easy way sparks decade-long obsessions in people who try it?
+Sure you could slice the strawberries in a fancy way and make your crust from scratch, but why do that when the easy version of strawberry pie sparks decade-long obsessions in people who try it?

 Enough jibber-jabber.
 Onto the recipe!
 And may you love it every bit as much as Faith does.